TyrfingMjolnir/Presentation/test.md

-# CRUOD or CRUD in full, Create, Read, Update, Overwrite, Delete
+# CRUOD - CRUD in full, Create, Read, Update, Overwrite, Delete

 ## POST
 ### The use case of the HTTP verb/method POST is create